contractful/frontend-v1/README.md

 ### Use IPFS

-Specify the key to access the IPFS Gateway API in the `.env` variables.
+Specify the key to access the IPFS Gateway API in the `.env.local` variables.
+The contractful frontend uses the following service: <https://web3.storage/>.
+Also, you can optionally specify an AES encryption key in your `.env.local`.

 👍 Well done - you are now able to create, deploy and sign trustless decentralized Hiring Agreements from your local machine.